Bureaucrat: Modern

-The digital age and the Internet have revolutionized Bureaucrats and the modern bureaucrat has a different skill set than before.
-Paper forms and communications that had to be physically written on, moved, or copied are increasingly replaced by technologies such as email and HTML forms, which allow data to be collected, duplicated, and transferred anywhere in the world in seconds.
-Also, the internet lowers the corruption levels of some Bureaucratic entities such as the Police Force due to social media and pro–am journalism.
+The digital age and the Internet have revolutionized bureaucracy, and the modern bureaucrat has a different skill-set than before.
+Paper forms and communications that had to be physically written on, moved, or copied are increasingly replaced by technologies such as email and HTML forms, which allow data to be collected, duplicated,or transferred anywhere in the world in seconds.
+Also, the Internet lowers the corruption-levels of some bureaucratic entities such as police forces due to social media and pro–am journalism.

 Attributes of bureaucrats

 German sociologist Max Weber defined a bureaucratic official as the following: